 How we started

-Friends Of Sihora Clinic (FOSC) was started 4 years ago, through a friendship between Lynn Kuehn and the staff at the Sihora Clinic.
+Friends of Sihora Clinic (FOSC) started in 2013, through a friendship between Lynn Kuehn and the staff at the Sihora Clinic.
 The friendship developed into a partnership of support and encouragement, enabling the clinic to grow and reach more people....